oracle/python-oracledb/doc/src/user_guide/txn_management.rst

 A database transaction is a grouping of SQL statements that make a logical data change to the database.

-When :meth:`Cursor.execute()` executes a SQL statement, a transaction is started or continued.
+When :meth:`Cursor.execute()` or :meth:`Cursor.executemany()` executes a SQL statement, a transaction is started or continued.
 By default, python-oracledb does not commit this transaction to the database.
 The methods :meth:`Connection.commit()` and :meth:`Connection.rollback()` methods can be used to explicitly commit or rollback a transaction:

 .. code-block:: python